Clink (TV series)

 Clink is a British television drama series created by Colin McKeown that premiered on 5Star on 18 April 2019.
-The cast include Alicya Eyo, Katherine Rose Morley, Christine Tremarco, and Lu Corfield, and focuses on the lives of the staff and inmates of the fictional women's prison, BPS Bridewell.
+The cast include Alicya Eyo, Katherine Rose Morley, Christine Tremarco, and Lu Corfield, and focuses on the lives of the staff and inmates of the fictional women's prison BPS Bridewell.
 The series is produced by LA Productions and distributed by the now-defunct Kew Media Group.
 McKeown serves as executive producer, while the writing team is headed by Sarah Deane.

 The series went into development in late 2018, in which McKeown worked closely with the LA Productions team, in particular, Justine Potter and Donna Molloy, Head of Development and Head of Production, respectively.
 Filming took place from January to March 2019 in Huyton, Merseyside.
 Commissioned for a ten-episode first series, the show marks the first-ever original drama production commissioned for 5Star.

-A second series of Clink will not be commissioned by 5Star via distribution company Kew Media Group, as it went into liquidation in 2020.
+A second series of Clink will not be commissioned by 5Star via distribution company Kew Media Group, as the company went into liquidation in 2020.

 Premise

 Set in the fictional BPS Bridewell women's prison, the series focuses on the emotional heart of a community of women who are thrown together and forced to confront their own realities and, in most cases, accept the consequences of the decisions which have brought them here.
-From the pregnant, scared Chloe and self-harmer, Laura, to the 'Prison Mother', Joyce, and self-styled queen of the block, Sherri, these girls are many things—drug users, robbers, some are killers, and most of them, survivors.
-Presiding over the women is new Governor Dominique Darby, herself thrust into a hidden world in tragic circumstances.
-It's her first governorship, but is she ready to cope with such a demanding job?
-With pressure mounting from above and below, Dominique will do battle not just with the board who appointed her, but the inmates she's charged with protecting.
+From the pregnant, scared Chloe and self-harmer, Laura, to the 'Prison Mother', Joyce, and self-styled queen of the block, Sherri, these women are many things—drug users, robbers, some are killers, and most of them, survivors.
+Presiding over the women is new Governor Dominique Darby, herself thrust into a hidden world in tragic circumstances, and encounters tremendous challenges throughout her first governorship.